-The Award Document is preprinted with your tribal government executive's name and address.
-If this information is incorrect or has changed, please complete the Change of Information (COI) form online at www.cops.usdoj.gov through the Account Access option.
-If the government official has changed since the time of application, please have the current government executive for your tribe sign the Award Document.
-Please do not make corrections to the original Award Document (including the use of correction fluid).
-The COPS Office will not accept an altered Award Document.
-Once you have reviewed your Award Document, please sign it, make a copy of all pages of the document for your records, and e-mail, fax, or mail both sides of the signed award back to the COPS Office, along with all award condition pages, within 90 days of the date shown on the award congratulatory letter.
+The Award Document is pre-printed with your agency's government executives' name and address.
+If this information is incorrect or has changed, please complete the Change of Information (COI) form online at www.cops.usdoj.gov through the Account Access link.
+If the government official has changed since the time of application, please have the current government executive for your agency create an account through the Account Access link, log in through the Account Access link, and sign the Award Document, once a COI form has been submitted.
+Once you have reviewed your Award Document, please electronically sign it, and make a copy of all pages of the document for your records, along with all award condition pages, within 90 days of the date shown on the award congratulatory letter.

 The award start date indicated on the Award Document means that your agency may be reimbursed for any allowable costs incurred on or after this date.
-The duration of the TRGP award is 36 months.
+The duration of the TRGP award is three years (36 months).

-Your grant number is in the following format: 2012-HE-WX-0000 for TRGP-E/T awards and 2012-HH-WX-0000 for TRGP-Hiring grants awarded in FY2012.
+Your grant number is in the following format: 2013-HE-WX-0000 for TRGP-E/T awards and 2013-HH-WX-0000 for TRGP-Hiring grants awarded in FY2013.
 The COPS Office tracks grant information based upon this number.
 Therefore, it is important to have your agency's grant number (and/or your agency's ORI number) readily available when corresponding with the COPS Office.